Some Entanglement Survives Most Measurements: Proof of Corollary

 \begin{proof} Let the initial two qubit pure state be

-For the case where we don't know the measurement outcomes, it is easy to calculate the mixed state concurrence in terms of the initial entanglement of the pure state when we use the Schmidt form of $\ket{\psi}$.
+For the case where we do not know the measurement outcomes, it is easy to calculate the mixed state concurrence in terms of the initial entanglement of the pure state when we use the Schmidt form of $\ket{\psi}$.
 We use superscripts on the measurement operators to allow for different measurements on the first and second qubits.
-The final state will have the form
+The final state will have the form \begin{widetext}

-where $W$ and $V$ are local unitaries and we used the fact that local unitaries do not change the entanglement. $\psi'$ has a final concurrence of
+\end{widetext} where $W$ and $V$ are local unitaries and we use the fact that local unitaries do not change the entanglement. $\psi'$ has a final concurrence of

 Note that the entanglement of $\psi'$ only goes to zero when perfect projective measurements are applied by either party or when either party repeats their measurements an infinite amount of times for non-projective measures.
-The values $\epsilon_1$ and $\epsilon_2$ represent the strength of the measurements applied to systems 1 and 2 respectively. \end{proof}
+The values $\epsilon_1$ and $\epsilon_2$ represent the strength of the measurements applied to systems 1 and 2, respectively. \end{proof}